rubyroobs/rubyshd/README.md

     - Try `{PUBLIC_ROOT_PATH}/path.gmi`
     - Try `{PUBLIC_ROOT_PATH}/path.gmi.hbs`

+All HTTPS responses for static files (i.e. everything except rendered templates/redirects/errors) are marked as cacheable with the `max-age` value set to `CACHEABLE_MAX_AGE_SECONDS`.

 ### Templates

 The [`handlebars-rust`](https://github.com/sunng87/handlebars-rust) project is used for templating and the original [handlebarsjs.com](https://handlebarsjs.com/) documentation is a sufficient reference.
 However, these `rubyshd`-specific decorators/helpers/quirks are useful to know.
 Unless otherwise stated, this applies to requests from both the HTTPS and Gemini protocols.